acl-org/emnlp-2024/_pages/participants.md

 ### Is it safe to go ahead and register for the conference before I have a visa?

 Yes.
-If your visa application is denied, you can request a full refund or change your registration from in-person to virtual.
+If your visa application is denied, or is delayed past the conference dates, you can request a full refund or change your registration from in-person to virtual.
 Please contact the EMNLP 2024 Registrar at [EMNLPinfo@yesevents.com](mailto:EMNLPinfo@yesevents.com) or toll-free number 1-800-937-8728.

 ## Poster Printing Options